-Gavin Steingo Professor of Music; Director of Undergraduate Studies
+Gavin Steingo Professor of Music

 Steingo recently completed his second book, Interspecies Communication: Sound and Music Beyond Humanity, a comprehensive study of human attempts to communicate with non-humans in the modern era.
 Can humans communicate with animals—and to what extent?
 What kinds of communication are possible?
 And with what tools, theories, and mechanisms?
 Interspecies Communication explores answers to these questions, revealing how interspecies endeavors get caught up in some of humanity’s thorniest and most precious practices and concepts: language, beauty, spirituality, love, loneliness, and meaning itself.
 The book also shows that music is often used to mediate big questions about the human’s relationship to its various others.

-In the first part of his career, Steingo pursued big questions surrounding music and global modernity through fine-grained ethnographic fieldwork with popular musicians in South Africa.
+In the first part of his career, Steingo pursued questions surrounding music and global modernity through fine-grained ethnographic fieldwork with popular musicians in South Africa.
 His first book, Kwaito’s Promise: Music and the Aesthetics of Freedom in South Africa (University of Chicago Press, 2016), examined how musicians in South Africa actively challenge and expand key concepts of modernity including democracy, freedom, historicity, and the human.
 By investigating globalized or even universal concepts from a specific and by all accounts “peripheral” location, the book moves beyond localism while simultaneously avoiding abstract generalization.
 As is the case in his other work as well, Kwaito’s Promise displays a commitment to producing knowledge that is at once empirically grounded and that speaks to broader concerns surrounding the role of music and sound in the twentieth and twenty-first centuries.

 In 2017, Kwaito’s Promise received the Alan P. Merriam Prize for the “most distinguished English-language monograph in the field of ethnomusicology.”
 The book has been positively reviewed in over a dozen academic journals in the fields of (ethno)musicology, anthropology, and African studies.
 In 2022, South African musician King Razo released an album of the same title, and with a cover referencing the cover of the book.
 (The image on the cover was provided by the Soweto-based art collective, I See A Different You.)